30 FAQs about divorce settlements.

 13. Can I settle any financial claims once and for all when we divorce?

 In many cases, yes.
+This is called a ‘clean break’ settlement.
 For example, a spouse who would have paid maintenance to the other can instead agree to transfer an appropriate lump sum and/or other assets.
 Of course, this may not be possible if sufficient assets are not available.

-Once a 'clean break' agreement of this kind has been ratified by court order, neither of you will be able to go back to court in the future to ask for maintenance or further transfer of assets.
+Once a clean break agreement has been ratified by court order, neither of you will be able to go back to court in the future to ask for maintenance or further transfer of assets.
 This gives both partners a much greater degree of certainty and allows them to completely disentangle their individual financial affairs.

 However, it is not possible to agree a 'clean break' in respect of your obligation to provide maintenance for your children.